zhli0255/9103_Tut-04_-GroupA/README.md

 **Inability to adhere to section 1:**
 - Although we initially planned to keep the design uncomplicated by using only solid circles, in practice, we realised that this single form could not adequately showcase the diversity.
 As a result, we added stroke circles to the final design to add layers and variety.
 This change made the work visually richer and better reflected our design intent and artistic inspiration.

-## Section 3 – ImplementationSection 4 – Technical overview
+## nSection 4 – Technical overview
 The Code screenshots and comments
 ![The final coding](assets/code1.jpg)
 ![The final coding](assets/code2.jpg)